KDE/digikam-doc/image_editor/effects_tools.rst

 The Lut3D filter coloring images by applying transformation based on a 3D lookup table.

 In the film industry, 3D lookup tables are used to map one color space to another.
 They are commonly used to calculate preview colors for a monitor or digital projector of how an image will be reproduced on another display device, typically the final digitally projected image or release print of a movie.
 A 3D LUT is a 3D lattice of output RGB color values that can be indexed by sets of input RGB colour values.
 Each axis of the lattice represents one of the three input color components and the input color thus defines a point inside the lattice.
 Since the point may not be on a lattice point, the lattice values must be interpolated; most products use trilinear interpolation.

+The tool provide a list of Lut3D to apply on the image, including preview thumbnail of the effect. **Intensity** setting allows to adjust the colors overall of the effect on image.

 .. figure:: images/editor_lut3d.webp
     :alt: